-- 9. In the next sections of this report, separate attention is given to fresh milk, UHT milk, flavoured milk, maas, pre-packaged cheese, cream cheese, butter and cream. - 10.
-Note that this report does not contain information about the retail sales performance of yoghurt, as up to the date of this report, NielsenIQ was not able to provide any information.
-However, the retail sales performance of yoghurt for the period, January 2022 to December 2023, are attached in Annexure A. - 11.
+- 9. In the next sections of this report, separate attention is given to fresh milk, UHT milk, flavoured milk, maas, pre-packaged cheese, cream cheese, butter and cream. - 11.
 In this report the following is provided in respect of each of the products: - a) A graph showing the performance of the average retail price and sales quantity in the last two years; - b) A table comparing sales quantities in the different months of the last year with the sales in the same months in the previous year.
 The information in this table is a strong indicator of the growth of the market in respect of quantity.
 Note that the retail sales figures reported by NielsenIQ in respect of each month, are the retail sales figures recorded during a number of days, which differ from the number of days of the particular month, as provided by the calendar.
 The number of days in respect of which the monthly retail sales are reported, are set out in the table below;

 Days Days

 January 28 July 28

 February 28 August 28

 March 35 September 35

 April 28 October 28

-Мау 28 November 28
+May 28 November 28

 June 35 December 35